dotnet/runtime/src/tools/illink/docs/error-codes.md

 #### `IL2024`: There are duplicate parameter names for 'parameter name' inside 'method' in 'XML document location'

 - The XML descriptor has more than method parameters with the same name, there can only be one return parameter

+#### `IL2025`: Duplicate preserve of 'member' in 'XML document location'

+- The XML descriptor marks for preservation the member or type 'member' more than once.